List of Tamil films of 2025

-This is a list of Tamil language films produced in the Tamil cinema in India that are to be released/scheduled in 2025.
+This is a list of Tamil language films produced in the Tamil cinema in India that were released in 2025.

 Box office collection

-The following is the list of highest-grossing Tamil cinema films released in 2025.
-The rank of the films in the following table depends on the estimate of worldwide collections as reported by organizations classified as green by Wikipedia.
-(Note: See WP:RSP, WP:ICTFSOURCES) There is no official tracking of domestic box office figures within India.
+The following is the list of highest-grossing Tamil films released in 2025.
+The rank of the films in the following table depends on the estimate of worldwide collections as reported by organizations classified as green by Wikipedia.The total collections of all movies is 1,519 crores (Note: See WP:RSP, WP:ICTFSOURCES) There is no official tracking of domestic box office figures within India.